 W: it uses

-Shift, like all other package development worksheets, it replaces a rarely used command (close all tabs), and the
+Shift, like all other package development shortcuts, it replaces a rarely used command (close all tabs), and the

 W is a mnemonic for website.

-As at last count, pkgdown is used by over 2000 packages.
+At last count, pkgdown is used by over 2500 packages.

-Here are a few examples created by people contributors to pkgdown:
+Here are a few examples created by contributors to pkgdown:

 Comparing the source and output of these sites is a great way to learn new pkgdown techniques.